avengerpenguin/traditionalmead.uk/content/Lindisfarne/lindisfarne-spiced-mead.md

 A spiced mead is a good additional to any Christmas.
 It works well as both a post-dinner dessert wine or warmed to be drunk like a mulled wine as the nights get shorter.
-The comparison to [Lyme Bay's](/lyme-bay/) Christmas mead is hard to avoid.
+The comparison to [Lyme Bay's](/lyme-bay-winery/) is hard to avoid.

 ## Appearance